lungproject/Pancreas/README.md

 3. Run test_allpatient.py with python to generate the prediction results of all the input slices.

 4. Run Obtainresults.m with Matlab to obtain the predicted DLS of each patient.

-5. Train2_shallowresnet.py is used to train a model